 Case is very proud of Albert A. Michelson, the first American to win the Nobel Prize for any science discipline, who taught at Case from 1883-1889, and several buildings are named after him.
 The Prize was awarded for an experiment conducted during his time here, then known as Case School of Applied Science, with Professor Edward Morley of the then-Western Reserve University (the two schools merged in 1967).

 About a third of the students are members of the Greek system, but students say there is “good mixing” between students who are not part of it.
+Housing is required, and guaranteed, for two years, and many students choose to stay on campus all four years.
 Laundry is free and students can print up to 500 pages per semester at any printer on campus, after retrieving their documents from the cloud.
 Most students stay weekends, and cultural activities are literally walking distance away.
-Housing is required, and guaranteed, for two years, and many students choose to stay on campus all four years.
+Cleveland is also home to a large number of hospitals, the world-famous Cleveland Clinic and many health care facilities, so pre-med students and those interested in health-related research have many internship and shadowing options.